miclairy/Automated_Bloodstain_segmentation/README.md

 # Automated Bloodstain Segmentation

-This is a tool kiey of Bloodstain Spatter Pattern analysis.
+This is a tool kit for Automatic Bloodstain Spatter Pattern analysis.

 It provides automatic dectection and segmentation of stains then various stain and pattern metrics are computed.